iruimeng/abat/README.md

 #### -input
 Specifies the input files to generate the report of, defaulting to stdin.
-These are the output of stress attack.
+These are the output of abat attack.
 You can specify more than one (comma separated) and they will be merged and sorted before being used by the reports.